 However, with all the various options and terminology being thrown around out there it’s hard to stay on top, to figure out what you need and whether it’s going to be useful for your business.

-It manages the relationship between consumer and business by gathering and centralizing client data from: customer interactions (phone, email, and social media), complaints or queries, previous meetings and purchase history.
-By analysing this data, sales teams are able to customise their sales solutions based around existing client’s needs.
+It manages the relationship between consumer and business by gathering and centralizing client data from customer interactions (phone, email, and social media), complaints or queries, previous meetings, and purchase history.
+By analyzing this data, sales teams can customize their sales solutions based around existing client’s needs.

 For example, client A recently called your customer complaints team regarding a faltering signal with your product (let’s say you’re selling wireless music speakers).
 They’re happy with the sound, just a little disappointed with its signal range.
-Armed with this knowledge, the next time you visit client A, you’ve already prepared some alternative products with a wider range of signal.
+Armed with this knowledge, the next time you visit client A, you’ve already prepared some alternative products with a wider signal range.
 Not only has the client seen you taken a genuine interest in their needs, but you’ve also given yourself the best possible chance of closing a sale.

 SFA, on the other hand, focuses on the sales process – making it as efficient and transparent as possible.
-Generally, SFA software will consist of potential sales management and pipeline management tools, providing sales directors witha clear picture of future prospects, recent sales and past performance of their sales reps.
+Generally, SFA software will consist of potential sales management and pipeline management tools, providing sales directors with a clear picture of future prospects, recent sales and past performance of their sales reps.

 To simplify, CRM is post-sale software used to retain and satisfy current clients, while SFA is client acquisition software.
 In an effort to be an all-in-one solution, many CRM providers have added additional features such as SFA, integration and marketing automation.
 To be clear, SFA can be a stand-alone software or part of a CRM solution.

 What are the benefits of sales force automation technology?

 As I mentioned before, the main benefit of SFA is that it frees up salespeople’s time by automating mundane tasks such as data entry, admin work, and customer background research.
 This time can then be spent on sales-driving activities and building better relationships with customers.